Algeciras campaign: Second Battle of Algeciras

-Taking advantage of the disability to the British ship, Troude pulled Formidable ahead in light winds, slowly rejoining the main squadron under Moreno, which was holding station off Cadiz harbour.
+Taking advantage of the disability to the British ship, Troude pulled Formidable ahead in light winds, slowly rejoining the main squadron under Moreno, which was holding station off Cádiz harbour.
 As Formidable moved away, the remaining masts on Venerable collapsed and the ship grounded off Sancti Petri.
-There was concern in the British squadron that Moreno might counterattack the disabled ship, but the arrival on the horizon of Audacious and Superb persuaded the Spanish admiral to withdraw into Cadiz.
+There was concern in the British squadron that Moreno might counterattack the disabled ship, but the arrival on the horizon of Audacious and Superb persuaded the Spanish admiral to withdraw into Cádiz.
 Hood was able to refloat Venerable on 13 July and the ship was towed back to Gibraltar with the prize Saint Antoine.
-Saumarez left three ships to maintain the blockade at Cadiz, returning the situation off the port to that before the battle.
+Saumarez left three ships to maintain the blockade at Cádiz, returning the situation off the port to that before the battle.

 Aftermath

 In France the campaign was represented as a victory, as Linois' genuine achievements at Algeciras were followed by exaggerated reports of Troude's defence in Conil Bay in which the second battle was represented as a significant success against a more numerous British force.
 Troude had shown skill and bravery in the engagement, but his subsequent reputation was largely built on the strength of a report sent to Paris by Dumanoir le Pelley, which was based on a letter written by Captain Troude.
 In the letter, he claimed that he had fought not only Venerable and Thames but also Caesar and Spencer (misidentified in the report as Superb).
 Troude stated that he had not driven all of those ships off and also completely destroyed Venerable by driving the ship ashore.
 Troude was subsequently promoted and highly praised, holding a number of important active commands in the French Navy.
 In Spain, the outcome of the campaign infuriated the Spanish government and contributed to the souring of the Franco-Spanish alliance.
-The Spanish demanded that the Spanish forces then stationed at Brest on the French Atlantic coast return to Spanish waters, and Spanish pressure on Portugal was relaxed.
-This weakening of the Franco-Spanish axis was a significant factor in the Treaty of Amiens in early 1802 that brought the French Revolutionary Wars to a close.
+The Spanish government demanded that their warships stationed at Brest on the French Atlantic coast return to Spanish waters, with the campaign also weakening the pressure Spain exerted on Portugal.
+This weakening of the Franco-Spanish axis was a significant factor in the Treaty of Amiens in early 1802 that ended the French Revolutionary Wars.